Lolita: Plot

 The novel is prefaced by a fictitious foreword by John Ray Jr., an editor of psychology books.
-Ray states that he is presenting a memoir written by a man using the pseudonym "Humbert Humbert", (Note: Nabokov pronounced Humbert Humbert's name /'hʌmbɜːrt 'hʌmbɜːrt/ (HUM-burt-_-HUM-burt).) who had recently died of heart disease while in jail awaiting trial for an unspecified crime.
+Ray states that he is presenting a memoir written by a man using the pseudonym "Humbert Humbert", who had recently died of heart disease while in jail awaiting trial for an unspecified crime.
 The memoir, which addresses the audience as his jury, begins with Humbert's birth in Paris in 1910 to an English mother and Swiss father.
-He spends his childhood on the French Riviera, where he falls in love with his friend Annabel Leigh.
+He spends his childhood on the French Riviera, where he falls in love with his friend Annabel Leigh (a reference to the famous poem by Edgar Allan Poe named Annabel Lee, which treats of lost, youthful love).
 This youthful and physically unfulfilled love is interrupted by Annabel's premature death from typhus, which causes Humbert to become sexually obsessed with a specific type of girl, aged 9 to 14, whom he refers to as "nymphets".

 After graduation, Humbert works as a teacher of French literature and begins editing an academic literary textbook, making passing references to repeated stays in mental institutions at this time.
 He is briefly married to a woman named Valeria before she leaves him for another man.
 Before the outbreak of World War II, Humbert emigrates to the United States.
 In 1947, he moves to Ramsdale, a small town in New England, where he can calmly continue working on his book.
 The house that he intends to live in is destroyed in a fire.
 In his search for a new home, he meets the widow Charlotte Haze, who is looking for a lodger.
 Humbert visits Charlotte's residence out of politeness and initially intends to decline her offer.
 However, Charlotte leads Humbert to her garden, where her 12-year-old daughter Dolores (also variably known as Dolly, Lo, and Lola) is sunbathing.
 Humbert sees in Dolores, whom he calls Lolita, the perfect nymphet and the embodiment of his first love Annabel, and quickly decides to move in.